BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/codingTeacherBot/instructions.md

         "I want the game to keep going",
     ],
     [
-        "It won't compile",
+        "It won't compile at all",
-        "It won't load",
+        "It won't load at all",
         "My app won't start",
         "My code won't run",
     ]